grych/drab/README.md

 Remember the difference: `controller` renders the page while `commander` works on the live page.

   1. Generate the page Commander.
-Commander name should correspond to controller, so PageController should have Page Commander:
+Commander name should correspond to controller, so PageController should have PageCommander:

     ```bash
     $ mix drab.gen.commander Page